-For the people it is important to – we absolutely need it.
-It is important for the government to continue to work to educating consumers beyond the nutrition label as well.
+For the people it is important too – we absolutely need it.
+It is important for the government to continue to work to educate consumers beyond the nutrition label as well.

 K: How do we educate food manufacturers in terms of adhering to this new legislation?
-What steps can they take to ensure that they are complying to the new rules?
+What steps can they take to ensure that they are complying with the new rules?

 C: The best thing to do is to visit the government websites.
 You can either visit the FDA website or the Canadian government website.
 They list exactly how to comply with the new regulations.